-- The Board has a documented H&S policy, and related procedures, which have been communicated to all staff; - Formal risk identification and assessment processes are in place; - The Board has a formal H&S training programme, which includes induction training, refresher training and, where appropriate, targeted training for new equipment and new legislation; - There is regular monitoring of H&S systems to ensure that they are functioning effectively; - The Board has an incident and accident recording system with follow-up and implementation of new controls, where required; and - There is regular reporting of H&S issues to both management and the Board. - Our review of project documentation, for a sample of two projects, confirmed that overall, the Board was able to evidence that it complied with its obligations under the Constructive Design and Management Regulations (CDM) 2015, which are issued by the HDSE.
+- The Board has a documented H&S policy, and related procedures, which have been communicated to all staff: - Formal risk identification and assessment processes are in place; - The Board has a formal H&S training programme, which includes induction training, refresher training and, where appropriate, targeted training for new equipment and new legislation; - There is regular monitoring of H&S systems to ensure that they are functioning effectively; - The Board has an incident and accident recording system with follow-up and implementation of new controls, where required; and - There is regular reporting of H&S issues to both management and the Board. - Our review of project documentation, for a sample of two projects, confirmed that overall, the Board was able to evidence that it complied with its obligations under the Constructive Design and Management Regulations (CDM) 2015, which are issued by the HDSE.
 However, the following areas for improvement were noted: - For both projects we noted that the pre-construction information provided by the principal designer outlining the project hazards, referred to risk assessment method statements (RAMS) which provided details of how these would be addressed.
-However, for one project we found that one of the RAMS could not be located at the time of audit: and - In general, whilst we confirmed that the documents that evidenced compliance with the CDM 2015 were in place, with the exception noted above, these were found to be contained within un iled e a ils and in va i u s l c a i n s n he B a d's in e nal c pu e ne k.
+However, for one project we found that one of the RAMS could not be located at the time of audit: and - In general, whilst we confirmed that the documents that evidenced compliance with the CDM 2015 were in place, with the exception noted above, these were found to be contained within unfiled emails and in various locations on the Board's internal computer network.